 • Sun Hat or p cap and warm hat,

-• Down and other warm jacket long sleeved shirt/t-shirt,
+• Down and another warm jacket long-sleeved shirt/t-shirt,

 • Trekking boots and Wool/cotton socks